yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 });
 ```

-If you run this code, you'll see information about the IRI node and the transaction that you've just sent:
+If you run this code, you'll see information about the IRI node and the bundle that you've just sent:

 <img src="../success.png" alt="Console output" width="600">

 Congratulations 🎊.
-You've just sent your first data transaction.
+You've just sent your first zero-value transaction.

 Your transaction will propgate through the IOTA network until all the IRI nodes have it in their ledgers.

-To confirm that your transaction in on the network, copy the `bundle` value from the console output, open a [Devnet Tangle explorer](https://devnet.thetangle.org/), and paste the value into the search bar.
+To confirm that your bundle in on the network, copy the `bundle` value from the console output, open a [Devnet Tangle explorer](https://devnet.thetangle.org/), and paste the value into the search bar.

-**Note:** Data transaction don't need to be confirmed, only value transactions do.
+**Note:** Zero-value transactions don't need to be confirmed, only value transactions do.

 ## Next steps